iamdefender/sorokin/README.md

 When all else fails, scrape DuckDuckGo search results for the word + "synonym".
 DDG blocks bots less aggressively than Google.
 Extract candidate words from the HTML garbage.
 Dignity?
 Never heard of her.

 **Step 4: Fallback to All Candidates**
 If even DuckDuckGo fails you, fall back to other words from the prompt.
-The show must go on.
+Or from his own README (check out SELF-CANNIBALISM section).
+Anyways: the show must go on.

 The result is a tree where each word branches into `width` children, recursively, up to `depth` levels.
-The README stores these echoes like a grinning archivist because future mutations will read them back in a mirror.
 It looks like this:

 ```
 sentence